 It’s one of the famous reserves that found their way into conservationist heart and success stories.
 Having Uaso Nyiro River cut across it, a huge wildlife population found its way into this park.
 The reserve is found within a savanna grassland area that experiences seasonal droughts once in a while.
 The area can be really dry but the river refuges in such times.

 Samburu community surrounds the park.
-They have been able to positively deal with the frequent human-wildlife conflicts.
+They have been able to positively deal with frequent human-wildlife conflicts.
 As we all know most of the Kenyan wildlife live outside the protected areas.
 Nature conservancy and conservation bodies have made this possible.
 They have provided knowledge and alternatives to promote humans and wildlife relations.
 The locals are now actively protecting the wildlife from the bad guys, poachers.

 Samburu can be very hot during the day but the nights are cool.
 The locals are friendly and easy to mingle with.
-They are generous enough to teach and allow you enjoy some of their cultural events.
+They are generous enough to teach and allow you to enjoy some of their cultural events.
 They will teach you how to jump very high, apply your hair the red soil if you allow them, give you their delicious meals, among others.
-If you would like to enjoy all these, park your things and head there.
+If you would like to enjoy all these, pack your things and head there.

 The giraffes with a coat that has a pattern of sharp edges that allows very thin lines in between them.
 It’s like lines made using a ruler.
 You can read more about them here.

-They are widely distributed in the northern Kenya, Samburu national reserve.
+They are widely distributed in northern Kenya, Samburu national reserve.
 Hence easily spotted during your game drive.

-They are long-necked antelopes and commonly nicknamed, giraffe necked antelopes.
+They are long-necked antelopes and commonly nicknamed, giraffe-necked antelopes.
 They are very slender and looks almost like the gazelles.

-Horns which assumes shape of letter S are only present in the males.
+Horns which assumes the shape of letter S are only present in the males.
 The males are bigger and taller than the females.
 They are also darker in coloration.